hypebeast/JiraCards/README.md

 JiraCards uses the Jira REST API to get all the relevant data from Jira.
 You can provide a username and password for authentication.
 BasicAuth is used for authentication.

 On an A4 page 6 cards are rendered.
-The cards can then be easily guillotined out and then used on your physical board.
+The cards can then be easily guillotined out and used on your physical board.

 ## Installation